 In this tutorial, first of all, we’ll install AIO WP migration on both localhost and live WordPress CMS.
 After that, we take a backup from localhost and upload it to the live server.
 And that’s it, let’s understand how we perform all the actions.

 First, we’ve to take the backup of the WordPress website.
 This can be done using the All-in-One WP Migration Plugin.
 Install and activate the plugin.
 If you don’t know how to install a plugin, then refer to this article.

 Export the WordPress file into your machine and save it.
-Please note this backup can be used on any blog or website now, so keep it safe and secure.
+Please note you can use this backup on any blog or website now, so keep it safe and secure.

-When your live server is configured properly like installation of SSL etc. You can upload the backup file using the same plugin installed on your live server website.
+When your live server is appropriately configured, like installing SSL, you can upload the backup file using the same plugin installed on your live server website.

 You can choose import and then scroll to the “file” option provided.
 And select the location of your localhost backup and upload.
 If the file size is larger than the allowed size, learn how to increase the upload file size limit.

-This upload may take a few minutes, depending on the size of the backup file, server speed, and internet speed.
+This upload may take a few minutes, depending on the backup file size, server speed, and internet speed.